 - 5. The -input field string option can be used to read existing mask data from "input file". - 6.
 The -mask_field string option can be used to define the field from "mask_file" to be used for "data" masking. - 7.
 The -complement option can be used to compute the complement of the area defined by "mask file". - 8.
-The -union | -intersection | -symdiff option can be used to specify how to combine the masks from "input file" and "mask file". - 9.
-The -thresh string option can be used to define the threshold to be applied. - For "circle" and "track" masking, threshold the distance (km). - For "data" masking, threshold the values of "mask field". - For "solar alt" and "solar azi" masking, threshold the computed solar values. - For "lat" and "lon" masking, threshold the latitude and longitude values.
+The -union | -intersection | -symdiff option can be used to specify how to combine the masks from "input file" and "mask file".

-- 10. The -height n and -width n options set the size in grid units for "box" masking. - 11.
+- 9. The -thresh string option can be used to define the threshold to be applied. - For "circle" and "track" masking, threshold the distance (km). - For "data" masking, threshold the values of "mask_field". - For "solar alt" and "solar azi" masking, threshold the computed solar values. - For "lat" and "lon" masking, threshold the latitude and longitude values. - 10.
+The -height n and -width n options set the size in grid units for "box" masking. - 11.
 The -shapeno n option is only used for shapefile masking.
-(See description of shapefile masking below). - 12.
-The -value n option can be used to override the default output mask data value (1). - 13.
-The -name string option can be used to specify the output variable name for the mask. - 14.
+See the description of shapefile masking below. - 12.
+The -shape_str name string option is only used for shapefile masking.
+See the description of shapefile masking below. - 13.
+The -value n option can be used to override the default output mask data value (1). - 14.
+The -name string option can be used to specify the output variable name for the mask. - 15.
 The -log file option directs output and errors to the specified log file.
 All messages will be written to that file as well as standard out and error.
 Thus, users can save the messages without having to redirect the output on the command line.
-The default behavior is no log file. - 15.
+The default behavior is no log file. - 16.
 The -v level option indicates the desired level of verbosity.
 The value of "level" will override the default setting of 2.
-Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity will increase the amount of logging. - 16.
+Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity will increase the amount of logging. - 17.
 The -compress level option indicates the desired level of compression (deflate level) for NetCDF variables.
 The valid level is between 0 and 9.
 The value of "level" will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
 Setting the compression level to 0 will make no compression for the NetCDF output.
 Lower number is for fast compression and higher number is for better compression.